MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 ### Prerequisites for AD RMS

-In addition to the prerequisites for installing the AIP module, your account must have Read and Execute permissions to access ServerCertification.asmx:
+In addition to the prerequisites for installing the AzureInformationProtection module, your account must have Read and Execute permissions to access ServerCertification.asmx:

 1. Log on to an AD RMS server.